TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/EnvironmentConfiguration.rst

-If the concept of requiring a specific file format and their loader dependencies seems like too much overhead for you, something similar can be achieved by including environment-specific PHP files
+If the concept of requiring a specific file format and their loader dependencies seems like too much overhead for you, something similar can be achieved by including environment-specific PHP files.

 For example, you can create a custom file like :file:`system/environment.php` that will only be placed on your specific target server (and not be kept in your versioning